heurihermilab/heurihermilab.github.io/_posts/2021-04-26-toolsiuse-processing.md

 <!--more-->

-Like HyperCard, Processing has the virtue of being a simple way to get ideas on to the screen without learning the technical ins and outs of the operating system, while facilitating maximum freedom in what one can programmatically construct.
+Like Apple’s [HyperCard](https://en.wikipedia.org/wiki/Hypercard), Processing has the virtue of being a simple way to get ideas on to the screen without learning the technical ins and outs of the operating system, while facilitating maximum freedom in what one can programmatically construct.
 Its Hello World has two functions, `setup` and `draw`, with four executable lines.
 Yet the programmer is free to create class and function hierarchies like any object-oriented environment.

 Libraries and extensions to the system promise even greater vistas of manipulation and control, particularly hardware, though I must admit that aside from the library that renders MP4 files I’ve found the built-in capabilities engrossing/challenging enough that I’ve yet to explore them.